 It’s very sturdily made, and we found that it’s very simple to rotate even when full (our tester is not a professional weightlifter but rather an average sized woman).

-You can check out the Large Compost Tumbler Bin on Amazon.
+You can check out the Large Compost Tumbler Bin online.

 Honorable Mention: Garden Composter Bin Made from Recycled Plastic